-The information in this report that relates to Exploration Targets and Exploration Results, is based on information compiled by Mr. David Hobby, who is a Member of the Australasian Institute of Mining and Metallurgy.
-Mr. Hobby is a fulltime employee, Director and Shareholder of Flagship Minerals Limited.
-Mr. Hobby has sufficient experience, relevant to the style of mineralisation and type of deposit under consideration and to the activity that he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code).
-Mr. Hobby consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The Exploration Results and information in this announcement reported under Listing Rule 5.12 that relates to foreign estimates of mineralisation at the Pantanillo Project is based on and fairly represents information compiled by Mr David Hobby and is an accurate representation of the available data and studies for the Project.
+Mr Hobby is a Member of the Australasian Institute of Mining and Metallurgy and is an employee and Executive Director of Flagship Minerals Limited.
+Mr Hobby has sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 edition of the Australasian Code for the Reporting of Exploration Results and Mineral Resources, and Ore Reserves.
+Mr Hobby consents to the inclusion in the announcement of the matters based on the information in the form and context in which it appears.